InductiveComputerScience/pbTpl/README.md

 If a is true, the first block is printed, else the else block.
 The else block is optional.

 ### Escape
 If you want to output `{` followed directly by one of the command strings, use a backslash in front.
-If the `{` is not followed directly by one of the command, the text is simply output.
+If the `{` is not followed directly by one of the commands, the text is simply output.

+### How to Work with Templates
+There are three main issues with using templates:

+#### The data model
+Generate all the data that is to be filled into the document.
+This includes decision variables if some information is included or left out based on conditions.

+#### Templates
+Write the template with the tags to fill in information.
+There is no need for complex logic or formatting commands, as this should be taken care of during data model generation.
+The reason is that the code should be in the code and not in the template.

+#### Locale and Formatting
+Special formatting of numbers should be taken care of during data model generation.
+This is better as a full fledged programming language is available.